ARM-software/arm-trusted-firmware/docs/firmware-design.md

 sections must not overstep.
 The platform code must provide those.

-####  Memory layout on ARM FVPs
+####  Memory layout on ARM development platforms

-The following list describes the memory layout on the FVP:
+The following list describes the memory layout on the ARM development platforms:

-*   A 4KB page of shared memory is used to store the entrypoint mailboxes and the parameters passed between bootloaders.
-The shared memory is located at the base of the Trusted SRAM.
-The amount of Trusted SRAM available to load the bootloader images will be reduced by the size of the shared memory.
+*   A 4KB page of shared memory is used for communication between Trusted Firmware and the platform's power controller.
+This is located at the base of Trusted SRAM.
+The amount of Trusted SRAM available to load the bootloader images is reduced by the size of the shared memory.

+    The shared memory is used to store the entrypoint mailboxes for each CPU.
+    On Juno, this is also used for the MHU payload when passing messages to and from the SCP.

-*   BL1 is originally sitting in the Trusted ROM at address `0x0`.
-Its read-write data are relocated at the top of the Trusted SRAM at runtime.
+*   On FVP, BL1 is originally sitting in the Trusted ROM at address `0x0`.
+On Juno, BL1 resides in flash memory at address `0x0BEC0000`.
+BL1 read-write data are relocated to the top of Trusted SRAM at runtime.

 *   BL3-1 is loaded at the top of the Trusted SRAM, such that its NOBITS sections will overwrite BL1 R/W data.
+This implies that BL1 global variables remain valid only until execution reaches the BL3-1 entry point during a cold boot.

 *   BL2 is loaded below BL3-1.

+*   On Juno, BL3-0 is loaded temporarily into the BL3-1 memory region and transfered to the SCP before being overwritten by BL3-1.

 *   BL3-2 can be loaded in one of the following locations:

     *   Trusted SRAM
-    *   Trusted DRAM
+    *   Trusted DRAM (FVP only)
     *   Secure region of DRAM (top 16MB of DRAM configured by the TrustZone controller)